Sey56/paracore-help/docs/user-guide/script-execution.md

 Before you can run a script, ensure the following:

 1.  **Revit is Running:** Autodesk Revit must be open on your machine.
-2.  **Paracore Add-in is Loaded:** The `RServer.Addin` must be loaded within your Revit session.
+2.  **Paracore Add-in is Loaded:** The `Paracore.Addin` must be loaded within your Revit session.
 You should see a "Paracore" tab in the Revit ribbon.
 3.  **Script Compatibility:** The selected script must be compatible with the currently open Revit document (if it specifies a required document type).
 4.  **Authentication:** You must be logged into Paracore.